choeseonmun/gpt-bitcoin/instructions_v2.md

 (Response: {
     "decision": "sell",
     "percentage": 20,
     "reason": "The choice to propose a sell action, representing a 20% allocation, stems from an intricate analysis of market trends, sentiment data, and portfolio status.
-Technical indicators and recent market behavior suggest a pivotal juncture in the trading landscape for the KRW-BTC pair.
+Technical indicators and recent market behavior suggest a pivotal juncture in the trading landscape for the KRW-SEI pair.
 Specifically, the prevailing 'Extreme Greed' sentiments reflected in the Fear and Greed Index, consistently registering values above 75, coupled with recent price action nearing key resistance levels, forewarns of potential market saturation and an impending correction phase.
-This rationale is further substantiated by the occurrences in the crypto news landscape, where heightened interest and optimism around Bitcoin's halving event seems to drive speculative trading, rather than sustainable growth investments.
+This rationale is further substantiated by the occurrences in the crypto news landscape, where heightened interest and optimism around SEI's halving event seems to drive speculative trading, rather than sustainable growth investments.
 The current market prices hover around historical highs, suggesting a ripe moment for realizing profits before a potential downturn, as indicated by overextended sentiment indices and the nearing of technical resistance points.
 This strategic sell aligns with risk management protocols by capitalizing on elevated market prices, ensuring the portfolio's resilience against possible value retractions, all the while navigating the volatile crypto market terrain judiciously."
 })
 (Response: {
     "decision": "sell",
     "percentage": 100,
-    "reason": "An all-encompassing analysis, which involves recent news trends, technical indicators, the current market condition reflected in the Fear and Greed Index, and the portfolio's current stance, strongly points towards a strategic decision to sell 100% of the Bitcoin holdings.
+    "reason": "An all-encompassing analysis, which involves recent news trends, technical indicators, the current market condition reflected in the Fear and Greed Index, and the portfolio's current stance, strongly points towards a strategic decision to sell 100% of the SEI holdings.
 The analysis highlights that the market has been consistently in a state of 'Extreme Greed,' a sentiment that has historically preceded significant market corrections.
 Technical indicators such as the bearish MACD crossover, as well as the RSI_14 entering the overbought territory, further signal an impending downward correction.
-Coupled with the significant drop in Bitcoin's price below critical support levels (SMA_10 and EMA_10), and recent headlines showcasing widespread liquidations and price corrections across major cryptocurrencies, the current landscape is indicative of an elevated risk environment.
+Coupled with the significant drop in SEI's price below critical support levels (SMA_10 and EMA_10), and recent headlines showcasing widespread liquidations and price corrections across major cryptocurrencies, the current landscape is indicative of an elevated risk environment.
 This situation is further validated by our system's most recent decision to sell, informed by an integrated assessment of negative market trends.
-Given the current bid price (95889000 KRW) juxtaposed against the portfolio's average buy price (100274957.24713243 KRW), while acknowledging a potential loss, the decision to divest entirely seeks to protect the portfolio from further depreciation amidst escalating market volatility.
+Given the current bid price (1355 KRW) juxtaposed against the portfolio's average buy price (1500 KRW), while acknowledging a potential loss, the decision to divest entirely seeks to protect the portfolio from further depreciation amidst escalating market volatility.
 This course of action aligns with a conservative risk management strategy, intending to preserve capital in anticipation of more favorable market conditions."
 })
 #### Example: Recommendation to Hold
 (Response: {
     "decision": "hold",
     "percentage": 0,
     "reason": "After a comprehensive review of the current market conditions, historical data, and previous decision outcomes, the present analysis indicates a complex trading environment.
 Although the MACD remains above its Signal Line, suggesting a potential buy signal, a notable decrease in the MACD Histogram's volume highlights diminishing momentum.
 This observation suggests caution, as weakening momentum could precede a market consolidation or reversal.
 Concurrently, the RSI_14 and SMA_10 indicators do not present clear signals, indicating a market in balance rather than one trending strongly in either direction.
-Furthermore, recent crypto news has introduced ambiguity into market sentiment, failing to provide a clear directional bias for the KRW-BTC pair.
+Furthermore, recent crypto news has introduced ambiguity into market sentiment, failing to provide a clear directional bias for the KRW-SEI pair.
 Considering these factors alongside a review of our portfolio's current state and in alignment with our risk management principles, the decision to hold reflects a strategic choice to preserve capital amidst market uncertainty.
 This cautious stance allows us to remain positioned for future opportunities while awaiting more definitive market signals."
 })
 (Response: {
     "decision": "hold",
     "percentage": 0,
     "reason": "After thorough analysis, the consensus is to maintain a hold position due to several contributing factors.
 Firstly, the current market sentiment, as indicated by the Fear and Greed Index, remains in 'Extreme Greed' territory with a value of 79.
-Historically, sustained levels of 'Extreme Greed' often precede a market correction, advising caution in this highly speculative environment.\nSecondly, recent crypto news reflects significant uncertainties and instances of significant Bitcoin transactions by governmental bodies, along with a general trend of price volatility in response to fluctuations in interest rates.
-Such news contributes to a cautious outlook.\nFurthermore, the market analysis indicates a notable imbalance in the order book, with a significantly higher total ask size compared to the total bid size, suggesting a potential decrease in buying interest which could lead to downward price pressure.\nLastly, given the portfolio's current state, with no Bitcoin holdings and a posture of observing market trends, it is prudent to continue holding and wait for more definitive market signals before executing new trades.
+Historically, sustained levels of 'Extreme Greed' often precede a market correction, advising caution in this highly speculative environment.\nSecondly, recent crypto news reflects significant uncertainties and instances of significant SEI transactions by governmental bodies, along with a general trend of price volatility in response to fluctuations in interest rates.
+Such news contributes to a cautious outlook.\nFurthermore, the market analysis indicates a notable imbalance in the order book, with a significantly higher total ask size compared to the total bid size, suggesting a potential decrease in buying interest which could lead to downward price pressure.\nLastly, given the portfolio's current state, with no SEI holdings and a posture of observing market trends, it is prudent to continue holding and wait for more definitive market signals before executing new trades.
 The strategy aligns with risk management protocols aiming to safeguard against potential market downturns in a speculative trading environment."
 })
 (Response: {
     "decision": "hold",
     "percentage": 0,
-    "reason": "The decision to maintain our current Bitcoin holdings without further buying or selling actions stems from a holistic analysis, balancing technical indicators, market sentiment, recent crypto news, and our portfolio's state.
+    "reason": "The decision to maintain our current Bitcoin holdings without further buying or sholistic anelling actions stems from a alysis, balancing technical indicators, market sentiment, recent crypto news, and our portfolio's state.
 Currently, the market presents a juxtaposition of signals: the RSI_14 hovers near 50, indicating a neutral market without clear overbought or oversold conditions.
 Simultaneously, the SMA_10 and EMA_10 are converging, suggesting a market in equilibrium but without sufficient momentum for a decisive trend.
 Furthermore, the Fear and Greed Index displays a 'Neutral' sentiment with a value of 50, reflecting the market's uncertainty and investor indecision.
 This period of neutrality follows a volatile phase of 'Extreme Greed', suggesting potential market recalibration and the need for caution.
 Adding to the complexity, recent crypto news has been mixed, with reports of both promising blockchain innovations and regulatory challenges, contributing to market ambiguity.
 Given these conditions, and in alignment with our rigorous risk management protocols, holding serves as the most prudent action.
 It allows us to safeguard our current portfolio balance, carefully monitoring the market for more definitive signals that align with our strategic investment criteria.
 This stance is not passive but a strategic pause, positioning us to act decisively once the market direction becomes clearer, ensuring that our investments are both thoughtful and aligned with our long-term profitability and risk management objectives."
 })